 Brush your furry friend regularly.
 In this case, use special brushes for cats.
 When bathing, use only specialized cosmetics for cats.

-4. Pamper your cat with healthy grass
+4. Pamper your cat with healthy herbs

-5. Add Vitamins to Your Diet
+5. Add vitamins to your diet

-How to help a pet?
+How can I help my pet?

 How to eliminate hair loss: